 Have you ever wondered why some of your students excel in math but seem to falter when it comes to solving problems?
 This online course is designed for teachers in grades 6-8 who want to help their students become critical and logical mathematical thinkers.
 Information on the problem-solving process is shared together with distinct suggestions for incorporating specific problem-solving strategies such as thinking logically, predicting and estimating, using a model or diagram, creating a table to find a pattern, and using an algorithm or formula.
 Teachers will gain valuable classroom ideas including using manipulatives, developing real-world problems, checking and explaining solutions, how to differentiate within the math classroom, as well as how to appropriately assess students in the problem-solving process.
-This course is worth 3 ⅓ semester units/5 quarter units from UC San Diego Extension.
+This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from UC San Diego Extension.
 For detailed information on university credit, click here.

 This course has a modestly-priced required resource book (available in both new and used versions) that can be purchased through Amazon using the following link.
 Note that you can begin and participate in your course before the book arrives.

-“Modeling with Mathematics: Authentic Problem Solving in Middle School” by Nancy Butler Wolf
+Modeling with Mathematics: Authentic Problem Solving in Middle School by Nancy Butler Wolf

 If you are registering for multiple courses, use the following link to access the book list for all PDI courses with direct purchase links through Amazon.
 PDI Course Resource Book List